x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-and-litigation-holds.md

 ## Holds and mailbox quotas
 <a name="quotas"> </a>

 Items in the Recoverable Items folder aren't calculated toward the user's mailbox quota.
 In Exchange, the Recoverable Items folder has its own quota.
 For Exchange, the default values for the  _RecoverableItemsWarningQuota_ and  _RecoverableItemsQuota_ mailbox properties are set to 20 GB and 30 GB respectively.
-To modify these values for a mailbox database for Exchange Server 2013, use the [Set-MailboxDatabase](http://technet.microsoft.com/library/a01edc66-bc10-4f65-9df4-432cb9e88f58.aspx) cmdlet.
+To modify these values for a mailbox database for Exchange Server, use the [Set-MailboxDatabase](http://technet.microsoft.com/library/a01edc66-bc10-4f65-9df4-432cb9e88f58.aspx) cmdlet.
 To modify them for individual mailboxes, use the [Set-Mailbox](http://technet.microsoft.com/library/a0d413b9-d949-4df6-ba96-ac0906dedae2.aspx) cmdlet.

 When a user's Recoverable Items folder exceeds the warning quota for recoverable items (as specified by the  _RecoverableItemsWarningQuota_ parameter), an event is logged in the Application event log of the Mailbox server.
 When the folder exceeds the quota for recoverable items (as specified by the  _RecoverableItemsQuota_ parameter), users won't be able to empty the Deleted Items folder or permanently delete mailbox items.
 Also copy-on-write won't be able to create copies of modified items.
 Therefore, it's critical that you monitor Recoverable Items quotas for mailbox users placed on In-Place Hold.